TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/driverlib/flashctl_blank_verify/README.md

 Compile, load and run the example.
 The flash operations will start automatically when the example is run.
 The application will hit a breakpoint if there is a failure.
-LED0 will blink after all flash operations are completed successfully.
+LED1 and USER_TEST will toggle after all flash operations are completed successfully.